uki00a/fresh-testing-library/README.md

 ### Testing async route components

-You can test async route components by combining `createRouteContext()` and `render()`:
+You can test async route components by combining `createFreshContext()` and `render()`:

 ```ts